Our approach to transparency

 Our Third Party Due Diligence and Management Procedure sets out the steps we take in respect of the management of third parties including onboarding and due diligence, contract terms/scope of services, training, monitoring and payment reviews/controls, renewal, and termination.

-As of January 2023, Glencore has three active marketing sales/purchase agents.
+As of January 2025, Glencore has two active marketing sales/purchase agents.
 These agents perform substantive tasks such as submitting documents, arranging logistics and engaging current and potential customers on queries regarding new business and performance of existing business.
 Their contracts are renewed annually following full refreshed due diligence and audit by an independent auditor.

 Name | Country of incorporation |